Cancer Research UK logo.

 • Use gentle hair products such as baby shampoos.

-• Don't use perms or hair colours on thinning hair – colours may not take well and perms can damage the hair.
+• Don't use perms, colours or chemicals – colours may not take well and perms and chemicals can damage your hair and scalp.

-• Use a soft baby brush and comb thinning hair gently.
+• Use a soft baby brush and comb you hair gently.

 • If your scalp flakes or itches this means it is dry – use oil or moisturiser, not dandruff shampoo.